When the snow starts to fly during a Long Island winter, a tasty hot chocolate can help to take the chill away.

 This spot serves breakfast and lunch, along with delicious hot chocolates.
-Its Bonfire Mocha has espresso, steamed milk, mocha, cinnamon, and toasted marshmallow syrup.
-The current seasonal cocoa special is a Peppermint white chocolate and their Campfire Cocoa, an occasional special, is made with milk chocolate and toasted marshmallow syrup, and topped with marshmallow cream and graham cracker crumbs.
+Its Bonfire Mocha features espresso, steamed milk, mocha, cinnamon, and toasted marshmallow syrup.
+The current seasonal cocoa special is a peppermint white chocolate, and its Campfire Cocoa, an occasional special, is made with milk chocolate and toasted marshmallow syrup, and topped with marshmallow cream and graham cracker crumbs.

 Herrell’s Ice Cream — Huntington

 Known for frozen treats and hot fudge sauce, Herrell’s also serves up some tasty hot chocolate.
 Choose from a variety of flavors, including original (Mexican with a hint of cinnamon), malted, peppermint, and more.
 You can also pick up some hot chocolate mix to take home and enjoy later.

 RELATED: Old-fashioned ice cream parlors LI kids will love